suryansh-bhardwaj-git/ML-model-deployment-codec-technologies/README.md

 Overview

-This project demonstrates how a Machine Learning model can be deployed as a cloud-based REST API.
-The application uses the Iris Flower Dataset and predicts the flower species based on user input.
+This project demonstrates the deployment of a Machine Learning model as a cloud-hosted REST API.
+The application uses the Iris Flower Dataset and predicts the flower species based on the input measurements provided by the user.

-The model is trained using Scikit-Learn and served through a Flask API.
-Once deployed to the cloud, users can access the prediction service from anywhere using an internet connection.
+The model is built using Scikit-Learn and deployed using Flask on Render Cloud.

 Technologies Used